-Stocks get Pfizer vaccine boost, Target tops earnings
+Boeing, Pfizer give Dow boost, oil ticks higher

 FRESH LOOKS AT HOUSING, CRUDE OIL

-Several economic reports tied to the U.S. housing markets will be released on Wednesday, with the EIA's weekly crude oil inventory report also due to be released.
+Several economic reports tied to the U.S. housing markets were released, showing the continued strength of the sector.

 Mortgage applications for the week ending Nov.
-14 will be released at 7 a.m. and housing starts and building permits for October will be released at 8:30 a.m.
+14 fell 0.3%, while U.S. housing starts and building permits for October came in at 1.53 million and 1.54 million, respectively.

-Ahead of the weekly inventory report, crude oil rose on Wednesday to $42.07 a barrel, a gain of 1.5%.
+The Energy Information Administration said crude oil stocks rose 768,000 barrels, well below the estimate of a jump of 1.65 billion barrels.
+After the weekly inventory report, crude oil rose on Wednesday to $42.16 a barrel, a gain of 1.7%.

 CLICK HERE TO READ MORE STORIES ON FOX BUSINESS